Faithful Implementations of Distributed Algorithms and Control Laws: Faithful implementation of dual decomposition

 Notice that lines~8--15 in Algorithm~\ref{distalg:reducedtax} are devoted to calculating $k_i(s^n_{-i})$ in Proposition \ref{tho:general}.
 This is just one example of such function (which is motivated by taxes in VCG mechanisms).
-Removing the above mentioned lines from Algorithm~\ref{distalg:reducedtax} and setting $k_i(s_{-i})=0$ still attains asymptotic incentive compatibility.
+Removing the above mentioned lines from Algorithm~\ref{distalg:reducedtax} and setting some other values to $k_i(s^n_{-i})$ (e.g., $k_i(s^n_{-i})=0$) still attains asymptotic incentive compatibility.
 To relax strict convexity assumption, one may alternatively consider the ADMM algorithm \cite{boyd2011} (distributed implementation of the augmented Lagrangian algorithm \cite{bertsekas1995}) in Algorithm~\ref{distalg:reducedtax}.